jdromero88/testing-gh-api-rate/_newsletter/states-update-april-29-2020.md

 breadcrumbs: newsletter
 is_newsletter: true
 content_type: newsletter
-title: 'States Update: April 29, 2020'
+title: "States Update: April 29, 2020"
 date: 2020-04-29 04:00:00 +0000
 tags:
   - States Weekly Updates
+  - Center – State Relations
+  - States Weekly
 excerpt: Government simplifies oil and gas exploration and production; Ministry of Home Affairs allows states to open some shops; Uttar Pradesh exempts businesses from paying interest on dues; Rajasthan issues measures to help distribution companies and consumers; Assam and Meghalaya increase diesel and petroleum prices; and more.
 states: []
 sectors: []
 subsectors: []
 is_featured: false
-feature_image: ''
+feature_image: ""
-feature_image_credit: ''
+feature_image_credit: ""
 sources: []
 details: []
 author:
   - Neelima Jain
 ---
 **Big News:** Government simplifies oil and gas exploration and production; Ministry of Home Affairs allows states to open some shops; Uttar Pradesh exempts businesses from paying interest on dues; Rajasthan issues measures to help distribution companies and consumers; Assam and Meghalaya increase diesel and petroleum prices; and more.